harshnative/easy-secure-encryptor-decryptor-module_python/README.md

 1. set a password with at least 12 characters containing all lower case , upper case , numbers , special characters etc (passed into password set function)

-2. set a pin (passed into password set function)
+2. set a 6 digit pin (passed into password set function)

 3. set your own key salt (passed into password set function)

 4. set your own salt list (passed into saltListSet function)

-#### Note - you need to remember only the password and pin , you can make key salt and keyList specific for a program , but do not you need all of these to decryt your data back
+#### Note - you need to remember only the password and pin , you can make key salt and keyList specific for a program , but do note you need all of these to decryt your data back